- Retina Research Foundation

 Progress in 2021

-Dr. Wu’s lab published 4 papers and submitted 2 manuscripts in top international journals.
+Dr. Wu’s lab published four papers and submitted two manuscripts in top international journals.
 These publications report their new discoveries on how rod and cone signaling pathways mediate light responses in retinal bipolar cells, and how dysfunction of photoreceptors, bipolar cell and amacrine cell synapses affect retinal degeneration in various forms of retinal and brain diseases.
 Because of the Covid pandemic, Dr. Wu and his lab members did not give presentations at the Association for Research in Vision and Ophthalmology (ARVO) annual meeting in 2021.

 Progress in 2020